gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    number of concurrent transmitted SCTP streams or unordered user messages.

+   4. DTLS Replay protection.
+This specification mandates that replay protection shall not be used, otherwise the sequence number in a delayed DTLS record might be beyond what the replay window accepts and thus be dropped.
+If such a discard would happen the user message would be compromised as the data has been lost.

    The above failure cases all result in the receiver failing to recreate the full user message.
 This is a failure of the transport service that is not possible to recover from the DTLS/SCTP layer and the sender could believe the complete message have been delivered.
 This error MUST NOT be ignored, as SCTP lacks any facility to declare a failure on a specific stream or user message, the DTLS connection and the SCTP association SHOULD be terminated.
 A valid exception to the termination of the SCTP association is if the receiver is capable of notifying the ULP about the failure in delivery and the ULP is capable of recovering from this failure.

-   Note that if the SCTP extension for Partial Reliability (PR-SCTP)
+   Note that if the SCTP extension for Partial Reliability (PR-SCTP) {{RFC3758}}
-   {{RFC3758}} is used for a user message, user message may be partially delivered or abandoned.
+   is used for a user message, user message may be partially delivered or abandoned.
 These failures are not a reason for terminating the DTLS connection and SCTP association.

-   The DTLS Connection ID MUST be negotiated ({{RFC9146}} or Section 9 of {{RFC9147}}).
-If DTLS 1.3 is used, the length field in the record layer MUST be included in all records.
-A 16-bit sequence number SHOULD be used rather than 8-bit to minimize issues with DTLS record sequence number wrapping.

-   The ULP may use multiple messages simultaneous, and the progress and delivery of these messages are progressing independently, thus the receiving DTLS/SCTP implementation may not receive records in order in case of packet loss.
-Assuming that the sender will send the DTLS records in order the DTLS records where created (which may not be certain in some implementations), then there is a risk that DTLS sequence number have wrapped if the amount of data in flight is more than the sequence number covers.
-Thus, for 8-bit sequence number space with 16384 bytes records the receiver window only needs to be 256*16384 = 4,194,304 bytes for this risk to definitely exist, while a 16-bit sequence number should not have any sequence number wraps for receiver windows up to 1 GB.
-The DTLS/SCTP may not be tightly integrated and the DTLS records may not be requested to be sent in strict sequence order, in these case additional guard ranges are needed.

-   Also, if smaller DTLS records are used, this limit will be correspondingly reduced.
-The DTLS/SCTP Sender needs to choose sequence number length and DTLS Record size so that the product is larger than the used receiver window, preferably twice as large.
-Receiver implementations that are offering receiver windows larger than the product 65536*16384 bytes MUST be capable of handling sequence number wraps through trial decoding with a lower value in the higher bits of the extended sequence number.

-   Section 4 of {{RFC9146}} states “If, however, an implementation chooses to receive different lengths of CID, the assigned CID values must be self-delineating since there is no other mechanism available to determine what connection (and thus, what CID length) is in use.”.
-As this solution requires multiple connection IDs, using a zero-length CID will be highly problematic as it could result in that any DTLS records with a zero length CID ends up in another DTLS connection context, and there fail the decryption and integrity verification.
-And in that case to avoid losing the DTLS record, it would have to be forwarded to the zero-length CID using DTLS Connection and decryption and validation must be tried, resulting in higher resource utilization.
-Thus, it is REQUIRED to use non-zero length CID values, and instead RECOMMENDED to use a single common length for the CID values.
-A single byte should be sufficient, as reuse of old CIDs is possible as long as the implementation ensures that they are not used in near time to the previous usage.

 ## DTLS Connection Handling